Implementation Guide

 • A named owner for each of the above.

-These are small artefacts.
+These are small artifacts.
 They have an outsized effect on quality.

 AI evolves fast.
 Schedule a short, recurring review to ask: